gideonadeti/task-manager/README.md

 **Note**: The seed script will create data for the user ID specified in `SEED_USER_ID` (defaults to "seed-user-123" if not set).
 Make sure you're authenticated with the corresponding user when viewing seeded data.

+## Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to:

+1. Fork the project

+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)

+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)

+4. Push to the branch (`git push origin feature/AmazingFeature`)

+5. Open a Pull Request

+Please ensure your code follows the existing style.

 ## Acknowledgments

 The original version of this project was built as part of my web development learning journey using [The Odin Project](https://www.theodinproject.com) curriculum.
 Special thanks to them for providing the [Todo List project lesson](https://www.theodinproject.com/lessons/node-path-javascript-todo-list) and comprehensive curriculum.